Zombieland: Double Tap: Plot

 While traveling to Babylon, they encounter Madison driving an ice cream truck heading in the same direction.
 She explains her nut allergy caused symptoms similar to zombification and that Columbus spared her life by shooting above her head to scare her off.
 Arriving in Babylon, the group gives up their weapons and finds Little Rock and Berkeley.
 Tallahassee decides to go out on his own, now that he knows Little Rock is safe.
 As he departs, however, he sees a horde of T-800s drawn to the commune's fireworks and devises a plan to kill them: using exploding biodiesel, he tells the commune, armed with barricade shields, to corral the zombies off of a nearby skyscraper, with himself as the bait.

 With the exploding biodiesel ineffective, the commune is overwhelmed until Nevada arrives in Albuquerque's truck, rescuing them.
 They take out several zombies, causing the vehicle to roll over.
 Escaping to the skyscraper, they corral the zombies off the roof.
 Tallahassee uses a construction crane hook to dangle out of reach, but a zombie seizes his leg as it falls.
 Using a gun previously gifted to her by Tallahassee, Little Rock shoots the zombie and rescues him.
 The group then reconciles: Wichita accepts Columbus' proposal, while Madison and Berkeley get together, as do Nevada and Tallahassee.
 The original quartet, including Nevada, then departs Babylon.

 During the film's mid-credits scene, the narration cuts back to 2009.
 At the start of the outbreak, Bill Murray witnesses Al Roker turn into a zombie during a promotional interview for a third Garfield film.
-He kills several zombies, including Grace Randolph and Lili Estefan, and escapes.
+He kills several zombies, including Lili Estefan, and escapes.
 In the post-credits scene, an outtake of Murray making Estefan break character by trying to cough up a hairball is shown.